lncm/invoicer/README.md

 Docker
 ------

 Create `invoicer.conf` file in the directory you're in.
 See `invoicer.example.conf` for inspiration.
+Also copy `tls.cert`, `invoice.macaroon`, and `readonly.macaroon` from lnd directory to the dir you're in, and:

 Run: